patrickfav/singlestep-kdf/README.md

 byte[] keyMaterial = SingleStepKdf.fromSha256().derive(sharedSecret, 32, fixedInfo);
 SecretKey secretKey = new SecretKeySpec(keyMaterial, "AES");
 ```

 ### Using with HMAC (Option 2)
 Using Option 2, ie. `H(x) = HMAC-hash(salt, x)`, where HMAC-hash is an implementation of the HMAC algorithm (as defined in FIPS 198) employing an approved hash function.
 A salt which serves as the HMAC key, and x (the input to H) is a bit string that serves as the HMAC "message".
-This implemention can use any `Mac` implementation.
+This library can use any `Mac` implementation.
 If no salt is provided, an empty array is internally initialized.

 ```java
 byte[] keyMaterial = SingleStepKdf.fromHmacSha256().derive(sharedSecret, 32, salt, fixedInfo);